pkantue/molomolotech/E-Learning/Technical/Explainers/Barriers to effective Communcation.md

 Non-verbal communication is key - this is even more important with dogs Analogy - Instructions to dogs (e.g use of the leash).

+## Mid-promo
+If you are enjoying this video, be sure to leave a like.
+This helps Youtube to push to video to a larger audience who might be interested in growing their communication skills in 2025.
+And leads me to be the next barrier...

 ## Lack of effort
 Communication is a skill - you need to keep working on it (reading books, presenting at conferences, etc...)
 Analogy - dog house rules.